sakshxm08/buildwithsaksham/apps/npx/README.md

 ## Features

-- Displays a neatly formatted card with key information
+- Displays a neatly formatted card with key information.
-- Interactive terminal interface for user engagement
+- Interactive terminal interface for user engagement.
-- Quick access to GitHub and LinkedIn profiles
+- Quick access to GitHub and LinkedIn profiles.
-- Option to send an email with a single command
+- Option to send an email with a single command.

 ## Usage